Integralist/integralist.co.uk/content/posts/design-python.md

 For the specific use case of interfaces Python has traditionally relied on 'duck typing', which is where a caller provides an object and the receiver will attempt to call the appropriate method on the object (thus trusting the object has a corresponding method available).

+> [!NOTE]
-> Note: this is where the term duck typing comes from "If it walks like a duck and it quacks like a duck, then it must be a duck".
+> this is where the term duck typing comes from "If it walks like a duck and it quacks like a duck, then it must be a duck".
 If the provided object has the expected method exposed, then we presume it's of a suitable type.

 In some cases, such as a reusable shared library, it might be preferable to write code defensibly.
 Meaning you verify the provided object has the interface the receiver is expecting.
 This is demonstrated in the following example which expects a `client` object to be provided, and that object needs to be a HTTP client and so must have both a `get` and a `post` method.